MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-nps-rdg.md

 2. Select the **TS GATEWAY SERVER GROUP**.
 3. Go to the **Load Balancing** tab.
 4. Change both the **Number of seconds without response before request is considered dropped** and the **Number of seconds between requests when server is identified as unavailable** to between 30 and 60 seconds.
 (If you find that the server still times out during authentication, you can come back here and increase the number of seconds.)
-5. Go to the **Authentication/Account** tab and check that the RADIUS ports specified match the ports that the Multi-Factor Authentication Server is listening on.
+5. Go to the **Authentication/Account** tab and check that the RADIUS ports specified match the ports that the Multifactor Authentication Server is listening on.

 ### Prepare NPS to receive authentications from the MFA Server

 1. Right-click **RADIUS Clients** under RADIUS Clients and Servers in the left column and select **New**.
 2. Add the Microsoft Entra Multifactor Authentication Server as a RADIUS client.
 Choose a Friendly name and specify a shared secret.
 3. Open the **Policies** menu in the left column and select **Connection Request Policies**.
 You should see a policy called TS GATEWAY AUTHORIZATION POLICY that was created when RD Gateway was configured.
-This policy forwards RADIUS requests to the Multi-Factor Authentication Server.
+This policy forwards RADIUS requests to the Multifactor Authentication Server.
 4. Right-click **TS GATEWAY AUTHORIZATION POLICY** and select **Duplicate Policy**.
 5. Open the new policy and go to the **Conditions** tab.
 6. Add a condition that matches the Client Friendly Name with the Friendly name set in step 2 for the Microsoft Entra Multifactor Authentication Server RADIUS client.